mercadolibre/payment-methods-component/README.md

         $ npm install grunt-cli -g

-## Files generation
+## File generation

 You can generate a file by country and by size using Grunt commands:

 Ex: payment methods for Argentina with the default size:

         grunt build --country=ar

 Ex: Payment methods for Argentina and large size:

         grunt build --country=ar --size=large